vanessaaleung/ds-interview-prep/README.md

 Check out the website [here](https://ds-interview-fdcb3.web.app/)

+<img src="main_page.png" width="700px">

 ## Features
-<img src="main_page.png" width="700px">

 ### 1. Practice questions
-A random question is fetched from the database and the user can type their answers in the text box.
+A random question is fetched from the database and the users can type their answers in the text box.

 <img src="question_page.png" width="700px">

-After the users submitting their answers, the correct answers will be displayed and matching strings in the answer will be highlighted.
+After the users submitting their answers, the correct answers will be displayed and the matching strings in the answer will be highlighted.
 The highlight feature is supported by the [react-highlight-words](https://github.com/bvaughn/react-highlight-words) package.

 <img src="submit_page.png" width="700px">